 10 major financial management functions:

 Financial management functions are vital for managing financial resources.
 Finance is referred to as the provision of funds at the time when it is needed for the business.
 Finance function involves the procurement of funds from a number of sources and their proper utilization in business concerns.
 The basic concept of finance comprises capital, funds, and amount.
-The core finance function is the process of acquiring and utilizing funds of a business.
-Finance functions are connected to overall fund management of a business organization.
+The core finance function is the process of acquiring and utilizing funds for a business.
+Finance functions are connected to the overall fund management of a business organization.
 The finance function is also concerned with the decisions such as business nature, size of the firm, type of machinery used, use of debt capital, liquidity position and so on.
 A brief discussion of major financial management functions is stated below:

 1. Estimates the capital requirements of business: